debate-zone/service-common/README.md

    13. Repeat

-1. To use it:
+## Usage

+To use the Debate Zone Microservice Common Library in your project, import the package and use the exported functions.

 1. Add line below to your .npmrc file:
 ```
 @debate-zone:registry=https://gitlab.com/api/v4/packages/npm/
 ```